kurty51114/Assignment1_2420/README.md

 The neovim text editor will create and open the cloud-init file in neovim.

 6. Press the I key to enable editing on neovim.
-At the bottom of the Terminal, you should see the word Insert.
+At the bottom of the Terminal, you should see the word Insert[^11].

-7. Paste the following into the file and make changes to the default values:
+7. Paste the following into the file and make changes to the default values[^10]:

 > ```yaml
 > #cloud-config